Honoring the past, ushering in the future: Fort Sill's 13F graduates mark a new chapter with crossed cannons

+The graduates, having just completed a challenging 6-mile ruck march, the final step in their transformation into field artillerymen, filed solemnly into the bowl.
+Their faces, a mix of fatigue and pride, reflected the orange glow and the significance of the moment.

+Pvt.
+Owen Johnson of Vernal, Utah, shared his sentiments, "I’m incredibly glad to be here and graduating.
+I think this ceremony is great and reminds us of those who came before and what we stand for."

+The new tradition of pinning crossed cannons on the graduates symbolizes their readiness to be called artillerymen, a milestone they reached after completing their 9-week training.
 Staff Sgt.
-Zachery Holt, a 13F instructor, expressed his pride in pinning his Soldiers with the crossed cannons of the field artillery branch.
-"It’s great to welcome these Soldiers into the field artillery community.
+Zachery Holt, a 13F instructor, expressed his pride, "It’s great to welcome these Soldiers into the field artillery community.
 They’ve earned their cannons, and I couldn’t be prouder of them."

+Capt.
+Ryaan Villagomez, the commander of Bravo Battery, 1st Battalion, 78th Field Artillery, encapsulated the evening's significance, "This is the culmination of a three-day CTE and this ceremony is how we honor our past artillery men and women and celebrate the present.

+For Villagomez, the ceremony is also about impactful leadership.
+“Seeing these men and women graduate tonight is super rewarding and why I took this job.
+I understood the impact I can have on Soldiers, and I want to prepare them for wherever they go."

 |Date Taken: